alchemyrpg/slate/source/index.html.md

 }
 ```

 To import multiple NPCs, create a JSON file with an object that contains a `characters` property that contains an array of [`Character`](#character) objects.
+You can find more examples of bulk character imports in the [alchemyrpg/5e-srd](https://github.com/alchemyrpg/5e-srd) repository.

 | Attribute    | Type                        | Description                                    |
 | ------------ | --------------------------- | ---------------------------------------------- |